 Technically speaking, yes, bamboo is biodegradable.
 If it ends up in compost or can mix with bacteria, sunlight and rain, then it will biodegrade in a matter of months, just like the plant does.

 However, all too often, our clothes are being shipped and packed tightly to third world countries for them to deal with the waste.
 Yes, sadly, even if we bring our used clothes to the recycling drop off stations.
 Only about 0.1% of recycled fiber collected by charities and take-back programs is recycled into new textile fiber

 Why is bamboo better than plastic?

-I feel strange even putting this question in this article, but according to my research, this is something people sincerely ask.
-Excuse my sarcasm in these words, but if you are unaware of the damages that plastic is causing to our environment, then please go ahead and read these articles.
+I feel strange even putting this question in this article, but according to my research, people sincerely ask.
+Excuse my sarcasm in these words.
+If you are unaware of the damages that plastic is causing to our environment, please read these articles.